Mewis’ hat trick leads US women past Colombia 4-0

 Megan Rapinoe also started after taking much of last year off because of concern over COVID-19.

 Rapinoe served up a perfectly placed cross to Samantha Mewis in front of the goal in the fourth minute.

-Samantha Mewis, who plays for Manchester City of the FA Women’s Super League, scored again in the 33rd minute.
-She converted a penalty kick early in the second half to complete the hat trick.
+The younger Mewis, who plays for Manchester City of the FA Women’s Super League, scored again in the 33rd minute.
+She converted a penalty kick early in the second half to complete the hat trick before subbing out.

-Kristie Mewis, who came in as a substitute in the second half, scored in the 86th minute.
+Kristie Mewis, who came in as a sub in the second half, scored in the 86th minute.
 It was her third international goal.

+The television broadcast caught Samantha’s enthusiastic applause in the stands after her sister’s goal.
+Kristie has earned call-ups to the national team recently following her standout play for the Houston Dash.

+“It’s the first game of 2021, we wanted to start the year off on the right foot.
+We definitely had been preparing hard for this game so it feels good to come away with a win as a team,” Samantha said.
+“Then to have some individual success and then to see Kristie score a goal as well, it was just so much fun and I really am just so proud of her.”

 Catarina Macario came off the bench for the second half, making her first appearance for the national team.
 Macario, who was born in Brazil, became a U.S. citizen last fall and recently received approval from FIFA to play for the Americans.